 The validity of the patent can be resumed, if failure to pay the state fee occurred due to force majeure and the proprietor of the patent files a request for the resumption of the validity of the patent, proves the existence of force majeure within two months after the impediment ceases to exist, and pays the state fee for the year of validity and for the resumption of the validity of the patent.
 The aforesaid request can be filed within one year from the due date (Patents Act § 42 Section 11).

 A patent becomes prematurely invalid if a legal person which is the proprietor of a patent is liquidated, or its activities are terminated and the patent rights have not been transferred, or the proprietor of the patent files a request for termination of the validity of the patent.

 The patent renewal fees (annual fees) and utility model renewal fees can be paid directly by the foreign patent owner or patent attorney.
-Please find the information concerning the fees (including patent renewal fees, utility model fees) and payment on our website under the section Fees, where you can find the account numbers for the payment.
 You can pay only by bank transfer.
 While paying please do not forget the reference number of the Estonian Patent Office 2900082362.
 You can also find useful information under the section Payment of the fee by a person not residing or operating in Estonia.
 Please be aware that the state fee is deemed to be paid upon the receipt of required documents (payment order and cover letter) by the Estonian Patent Office.
 Please send a copy of your payment document to e-mail [email protected] or by post.
 If the documents certifying payment of the state fee have not been submitted on time the validity expires.

 Due to the rising popularity of the Estonian Contest for Young Inventors, the Estonian Patent Office reminds the following.